Background and Context:

 - design innovative interventions to tackle known issues.
 In year two, two (or more) working groups will have the opportunity to pilot their proposed intervention.

-Our five CoPs will be led by the following ladder rank faculty:
+Our four CoPs will be led by the following ladder rank faculty:

 - Kimberly Nettles Barcelón, Associate Professor and Faculty Advisory of Gender, Sexuality, and Women’s Studies; Faculty Director, Center for the Advancemetn of Multicultural Perspectives on Social Science, Arts, and Humanities (CAMPSSAH)